arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 ****
 <div class = "answer">

-This contains both health information (the exercises done) and identifying information (the date of the session, "2023-05-03").
+This contains both health information (the exercises done, how many sessions) and identifying information (the date of the session, "2023-05-03").

-This example also includes a number of abbreviations ("UB" for "upper body", and "ADLs" for "activities of daily living"), which can be very hard to parse without some experience with medical jargon.
+This example also includes a number of abbreviations ("UB" for "upper body", and "ADLs" for "activities of daily living"), which can be hard to parse without some experience with medical jargon.
 From how they're used in the sentences here, though, it seems very unlikely that they are identifying information (such as patient initials).

+Note that "Session 3/5" refers to the third of five sessions, and while it is health information it is not identifying.
+Fractions and ratios are sometimes hard to distinguish from dates.

 </div>
 ****